YosysHQ/yosys/docs/source/getting_started/example_synth.rst

-   While the iCE40 flow had a :ref:`synth_flatten` and put :cmd:ref:`proc` in the :ref:`synth_begin`, some synthesis scripts will instead include these in the :ref:`synth_coarse`.
+   While the iCE40 flow had a :ref:`synth_flatten` and put :cmd:ref:`proc` in the :ref:`synth_begin`, some synthesis scripts will instead include these in this section.

+Part 1
+^^^^^^

-In the iCE40 flow we get all the following commands:
+In the iCE40 flow, we start with the following commands:

 .. literalinclude:: /cmd/synth_ice40.rst
    :language: yoscrypt
-   :linenos:
    :start-after: coarse:
-   :end-before: map_ram:
+   :end-before: wreduce
    :dedent:
-   :caption: ``coarse`` section
+   :caption: ``coarse`` section (part 1)
-   :name: synth_coarse
+   :name: synth_coarse1

-The first few commands are relatively straightforward.
-We've already come across :cmd:ref:`opt_clean` and :cmd:ref:`opt_expr`.
+The first few commands are relatively straightforward, and we've already come across :cmd:ref:`opt_clean` and :cmd:ref:`opt_expr`.
 The :cmd:ref:`check` pass identifies a few obvious problems which will cause errors later.
 Calling it here lets us fail faster rather than wasting time on something we know is impossible.

 Next up is :yoscrypt:`opt -nodffe -nosdff` performing a set of simple optimizations on the design.
 This command also ensures that only a specific